-423. It is a fundamental principle of insolvency law that pre-insolvency entitlements of creditors should be respected by insolvency and restructuring rules on distribution unless there are legitimate grounds to a post-commencement redistribution of value.
-Thus, secured transactions should be upheld and honoured in the course of insolvency and restructuring proceedings on principle.
-Any deviation under insolvency law must be justified on the basis of a specific legitimate interest, clearly defined and allow each creditor to predict and calculate ex ante their legal position in a possible future insolvency of their debtor.
-For the same reason, the pari passu principle does not comprise a proportional distribution amongst all creditors, but only amongst those alike (in the same distributional rank).
+423. It is a fundamental principle of insolvency law that pre-insolvency entitlements of creditors should be respected by insolvency and restructuring rules on distribution unless there are legitimate grounds to a post-commencement redistribution of value.746 Thus, secured transactions should be upheld and honoured in the course of insolvency and restructuring proceedings on principle.747 Secured creditors should be able to rely on the value of their collateral.748 Any deviation under insolvency law must be justified on the basis of a specific legitimate interest, clearly defined and allow each creditor to predict and calculate ex ante their legal position in a possible future insolvency of their debtor.
+For the same reason, the pari passu principle does not comprise a proportional distribution amongst all creditors, but only amongst those alike (in the same distributional rank).749

 424. A first legitimate interest of insolvency and restructuring law is to guarantee orderly procedures by securing the payment of costs to all actors, that contribute to a restructuring or an insolvency proceeding, in particular courts and insolvency office holders involved.
 Their high quality professional work safeguards the rights of all stakeholders in the debtor's (near) insolvency and it is not available pro bono (see above Chapter 1.3.) which is why their fees should not be paid from taxpayer money as long as there are (encumbered) assets available in the estate.
-Lawmakers could grant a general super-priority for fees 1.5., but such a general rule would leave some level of ambiguity about the involvement of secured credit.
+Lawmakers could grant a general super-priority for fees751, but such a general rule would leave some level of ambiguity about the involvement of secured credit.
 Instead, a clear and predictable deduction from the proceeds of the sale of encumbered assets would secure a pool of cash in each procedure to pay fees and, if sufficiently large, to cover other administrative expenses or even a minimal distribution to ordinary creditors.
 In a world of ever present secured transactions and debtor estates with few to none unencumbered assets, a general deduction of up to 10 per cent of the receivables from the sale of all or at least some (e.g. movable) collateral should be considered a fair price for